jumborich/Post-sharing-client/README.md

-Web app bootstrapped with Create-React-App for sharing posts amongts friends.
+Web app bootstrapped with Create-React-App for sharing posts amongst friends.

 Tools and Libraries used: